Mikhail Mashkovsky: Biography

-He was born on 1 March 1908.
-In 1934 he graduated from Second Moscow Medical Institute named after Pirogov.
+He was born in Pinsk.
+In 1934 he graduated from Second Moscow Medical Institute named after Nikolay Pirogov.
 In 1938 he started his work at the National research institute for chemistry and pharmacy.
 In 1939 he got his PhD in pharmacology, his doctoral thesis dealt with pharmacology of respiratory analeptics and synthesis of originally soviet drug cytiton.

 In 1941 he is recruited to the army and sent to the front.
 He worked as the chief toxicologist of the 3rd Ukrainian Front.
 He continued to publish scientific articles.
-For his military achievements he was awarded the Order of the Red Star, two Orders of the Great Patriotic War (of 1st and 2nd class).
+For his military achievements he was awarded the Order of the Red Star, two Orders of the Patriotic War (1st and 2nd class).

 In postwar time he continued to work in the same research institution, soon becoming its director.
 He remained on this position until his death in 2002.